-Sustainability is the ability to stay constant and refers to human civilization and biosphere to coexist.
-With the increase in population all over the world, the demand for each item is increasing day by day and meeting these demands traditionally is not possible.
-Often meeting demands leads to the extinction of natural resources and harming the nature.
+Sustainability is the ability to stay constant and refers to human civilization and the biosphere coexisting.
+With the increase in population all over the world, the demand for each item is increasing day by day, and meeting these demands traditionally is not possible.
+Often meeting demands leads to the extinction of natural resources and harming nature.
 Thus, to not continue the trend of exploiting the biosphere and its natural resources, scientists and researchers are finding out ways to stay sustainable by helping the environment and not damaging it.

-There is a controversy for climate solutions such as planting trees needs physical effort; additionally, low planting encourages uniform tree plantations, deplete dwindling water in dry areas, or limit biodiversity.
+There is a controversy for climate solutions such as planting trees needs physical effort; additionally, low planting encourages uniform tree plantations, depletes dwindling water in dry areas, or limits biodiversity.
 Also, finding enough land to keep the trees safe from being logged or getting burned can release stored carbon back into the atmosphere.

 Areas, where seeds could disperse naturally, growing and multiplying into dense forests, is considered that can work to remove carbon dioxide.
 Technological fixes like machinery that removes CO2 directly from the atmosphere or power plant exhaust pipes may get adopted.
 Reducing meat production is a benefit for improving water quality and quantity, biodiversity and wildlife habitat.

 - Latest research from the University of Central Florida shows a way to predict storm surges when it is more likely to occur.
 Storm surges increase the costal sea levels ten feet or more, destroying communities and businesses along the water.